yuriok/QGrain_Docs/source/index.md

 ## Quick install

 We have packed the setup file for **Windows** users, just download and run it.
 You can download the latest version from [GitHub](https://github.com/yuriok/QGrain/releases/).
 Or, you can download it from [Google Drive](https://drive.google.com/drive/folders/1Z-xUVpxml9XHPWd0LOgxjtchCPMd1-tn?usp=sharing).
 For the users in China, you can download it from [Baidu Drive](https://pan.baidu.com/s/1hau7AruPkpgvzjF-mMCQaQ/), with code: 8bzg.

-For Linux and Mac OS X users, you can install QGrain as a Python module.
+For Linux and Mac OS X users, you can install QGrain as a Python module, because the Python interpreter is built-in.

 ```bash
 pip3 install QGrain
 ```

-Then, run it by the the command below.
+Then, run it by the the command below in your `Terminal`.

 ```bash
 python3 -m QGrain